-Whole life insurance is a type of insurance that protects against the cost of funeral and burial expenses, as well as income replacement in the event of death.
+Whole life insurance from Life Insurance Brokers Ontario is a type of insurance that protects against the cost of funeral and burial expenses, as well as income replacement in the event of death.
 The policy pays a stipend based on the insured’s age at death and the number of premiums paid.
 The policy may also provide additional benefits such as accident insurance, disability income insurance, and survivor benefits.

 The primary benefit of whole-life insurance is its flexibility.
 You can customize the coverage and terms to meet your specific needs.
 There are usually no restrictions on how or when you can use the proceeds from your policy.
 Also, there is rarely any early payment penalty associated with whole-life policies.

 To be eligible for a whole-life policy, you must be at least 18 years old and have an annual income at least twice the annual premium price. policies offered through employers are typically more expensive than those sold directly to consumers.

 Whole life insurance is designed to provide a financial safety net for the policyholder and their beneficiaries in the event of death.
 The policy typically lasts as long as the policyholder remains alive, which can be up to a set number of years.
 During this time, payments will continue regardless of whether the policyholder ever uses the benefits.